whatsecretproject/SharpTalk/README.md

 SharpTalk
 =========

-A .NET wrapper for the DECtalk TTS engine.
+A .NET wrapper for the FonixTalk TTS engine.

 This project was inspired by the creative antics of those utilizing Moonbase Alpha's TTS feature.
 Aeiou.